Director of Education

-Lallie has been a Headteacher for 19 years and led three Church Schools during this time.
+Lallie was a Headteacher for 20 years and led three Church Schools during this time as well as opening a new school in Chelmsford.

-She has been a Primary Excellence Project Headteacher in Kent where she supported schools across the county and in North West Kent with training, school improvement and leadership as well as being a School Improvement Partner.
-For the past five years she has acted as a Mentor/Coach to other Heads in both Kent and Thurrock.
+She has been a Primary Excellence Project Headteacher in Kent where she supported schools across the county and in North West Kent with training, school improvement and leadership as well as being a School Improvement Partner and National Consultant Leaser.
+She is also an accredited Consultant Leader and Mentor / Coach and School Improvement Partner.

-Lallie is happily married to Hugh, who was also a Headteacher, and has two children (Sam and Becky) both married and a lovely grandson, Isaac.
+Lallie is happily married to Hugh, who was also a Headteacher, and has two children (Sam and Becky) both married and two lovely grandchildren, Isaac and Tillie, with another due later in the year.

-In her free time she enjoys walking along rugged North Devon coastlines with her two dogs and spending time creating fused glass pieces of art (or indeed anything art related including patchwork, clay figures, acrylic designs and black-stitch).
-Lallie is also inclined to get immersed in the latest computer games determined to beat her own highest score.
+In her free time she enjoys gardening, walking along the riverbank near her house with her two dogs and spending time creating lass pieces of art and acrylic designs which she exhibits and sells.
+She is also inclined to get immersed in the latest computer games determined to beat her own highest score.